aurabx/.github/profile/README.md

 ## Runbeam & Harmony

 - [Harmony](https://github.com/aurabx/harmony) - an API proxy with transforms, authentication, and wireguard connectivity via [https://runbeam.io](https://runbeam.io)
-- [Harmony Agent](https://github.com/aurabx/harmony-agent) - The Harmony WireGuard agent
+- [Harmony Examples](https://github.com/aurabx/harmony-examples) - Example pipelines for Harmony.
+These are also listed on the Runbeam website and in the app.
 - [Runbeam CLI](https://github.com/aurabx/runbeam-cli) - The CLI for [https://runbeam.io](https://runbeam.io)

 ## Harmony Development Tools